pedro-tulio/pyadmd/README.md

 * ****

 ## Method Overview
-The Adaptive Molecular Dynamics with excited Normal Modes (aMDeNM) is a enhanced sampling molecular dynamics method that uses normal modes as collective variables in order do increase the conformational space explored during MD simulation.
+The aMDeNM is a enhanced sampling molecular dynamics method that uses normal modes as collective variables in order do increase the conformational space explored during MD simulation.
 This is done by injecting an incremental energy to the system, thus assigning additional atomic velocities along the direction of a given NM (or a combination of a NM set).
 The combination of the velocities from MD and those provided by the NM vectors properly couple slow and fast motions, allowing one to obtain large time scale movements, such as domain transitions in a feasible simulation time.
 The additional energy  injection and the excitation direction are constantly evaluated and updated to ensure the sampling validity.

+The aMDeNM simulations are done using *[NAMD 3.0](http://www.ks.uiuc.edu/Research/namd/)* and CHARMM36m forcefield.
+We implemented the code so the molecular dynamics are computed exclusively on GPU.
+We strongly recommend that all system preparation be done with *[CHARMM-GUI](http://charmm-gui.org)*.

+### NAMD Equilibration Molecular Dynamics
+This is a prerequired step to perform aMDeNM simulations.
+It consists in performing a short equilibration MD to store the final atomic velocities and positions.

+### CHARMM Normal Modes Analysis (Optional)
+If using CHARMM-based normal modes, it is also necessary to compute the modes from the last MD coordinates and store the vectors from the low-frequency end of the vibrational spectrum on a binary file.

 ### ENM Computation
-The program computes Cα or heavy atoms Elastic Network Model using the same algorithms as the software available at our [ENM github repository](https://github.com/pedro-tulio/enm).
+The program computes Cα or heavy atoms Elastic Network Model using the same algorithms as the software available at our *[ENM github repository](https://github.com/pedro-tulio/enm)*.

 ### Uniform Normal Modes Combination
 The program generates uniformly distributed points on N-dimensional hypersphere through a repulsion-based algorithm which employs a physics-inspired approach where points behave as charged particles confined to the spherical manifold, interacting through a dimensionally-scaled potential function.
 The generated points are then used as scaling factors to be used in normal modes combinations.
-The [PDIM algorithm](https://github.com/antonielgomes/dpMDNM/tree/main/PDIM) was built to the same purpose.
+The *[PDIM algorithm](https://github.com/antonielgomes/dpMDNM/tree/main/PDIM)* was built to the same purpose.
 Here we present a different design with a faster and more simplified implementation.

 #### Problem Definition
 Given an N-dimensional hypersphere $S^{N-1} = \{x \in R^{N}:||x|| = 1\}$ and an integer $P \gt 0$, we seek to generate $P$ points ${x_1 , x_2, \dots, x_P}$ on $S^{N-1}$ that maximize the minimal pairwise distance: $min_{dist} ||xi-xj||$ for $i \neq j$.
 This corresponds to finding an optimal spherical code with minimal angular separation.

 #### Energy Minimization Framework
 The algorithm reformulates the geometric optimization as an energy minimization problem with a repulsive potential function $U(r)$ between points:

 $$
 E = \sum_{i=1}^{P}  \sum_{j=1}^{P} U(||x_i-x_j||) ~~~ \text{for} ~~~ i \neq j
 $$